History of Winemaking

 Wine is an artisanal beverage made with care.
 But it can also be a standardized industrial product.
 Both are fermented grapes: the difference lies in the winemaker’s intent and her audience.
 So, how’s a wine made?
 And what’s the difference between an eight-dollar bottle of wine and one that runs for a few hundred?

-In the wine trade, one of the best ways to source high-quality grapes is to focus on specific vineyards.
+One of the best ways to source high-quality grapes is to focus on specific vineyards.
 Soil, vine orientation, and microclimate each play a role in determining whether a vineyard will produce mediocre or magnificent wines.
-The best grapes will become premium wines, and the mediciocre will probably end up as supermarket value brands.
+The best grapes will become premium wines, and the mediocre will probably end up as supermarket value brands.

 How grapes are harvested is another price differential.
 Mechanical harvesting is less expensive than having a dozen specialized people picking clusters by hand.
-Of course, a machine can’t tell whether the grapes are healthy or not, at least not as a professional picker can.
-Workers haul the grapes to a truck; using small boxes that don’t allow the grapes to crush each other.
+But, of course, a machine can’t tell whether the grapes are healthy or not, at least not as a professional picker can.
+Instead, workers haul the grapes to a truck, using small boxes that don’t allow the grapes to crush each other.
 Often, the harvest is done before the sun rises, transporting the grapes back to the winery while the grapes retain an evening chill.